Artificial Intelligence

-Generative AI is increasingly embedded in the tools we use every day, such as Microsoft 365, Google Search, Gmail, Grammarly, and Spotify.
+Artificial Intelligence (AI) is increasingly embedded in the tools we use every day.
 Programs like ChatGPT, Bard, Gemini, Llama, Midjourney, and DALL-E2 are exciting and powerful tools with an impressive ability to produce content.
-Using generative AI in your academic work, however, requires careful consideration.
+Using AI in your academic work, however, requires careful consideration.

-Generative AI is a form of artificial intelligence (AI) trained on a huge amount of text and data so that it can generate responses to a wide variety of prompts.
+AI tools are trained on a huge amount of text and data so that it can generate responses to a wide variety of prompts.
 These programs can produce text, images, audio, code or other formats.

 These programs are rapidly changing and evolving and require careful consideration and evaluation.
-These tools come with limitations including currency and bias of information.
+And they come with limitations, including currency and bias of information.

 Using AI in Your Assignments

-Before using generative AI in your work, be sure to confirm with your instructor that using content produced by these programs is acceptable and if there are any restrictions.
-See UNE’s policy on Academic Integrity and UNE’s Guidance for the Use of Artificial Intelligence (AI) in Research [PDF].
+Before using AI in your work, be sure to confirm with your instructor that using content produced by these programs is acceptable and if there are any restrictions.
+See UNE’s policy on Academic Integrity, UNE’s Guidance for the Use of Artificial Intelligence (AI) in Research [PDF], and the AI-U Student Guide to Artificial Intelligence.

 Evaluate Carefully

-Generative AI programs may produce inaccurate, outdated, or false information, called hallucinations.
-AI programs have been shown to create realistic looking citations to articles which do not exist.
+AI programs can produce inaccurate, outdated, or false information, called hallucinations, and have been shown to create realistic looking citations to articles which do not exist.
 Also, because these programs were developed and trained by humans, bias may be present in the language and answers provided.
 Evaluate any AI-generated information or references carefully, as you would any other source.

 Citing Generative AI